HL7/carin-rtpbc/input/pages/use_cases.md

-### Goal
+### Goals

+<p class="modified-content">This section has be adjusted. <i>Modifications are italicized.</i></p>

-The goal of the consumer-focused real-time pharmacy benefit check (consumer RTPBC) is to inform a patient of the cost and insurance coverage related to medications they've been prescribed.
+The _goals_ of the consumer-focused real-time pharmacy benefit check (consumer RTPBC) _are:_
+- _informing a patient of insurance coverage related to medications they've been prescribed, including out-of-pocket costs and coverage restrictions_
+- _providing information about cash pricing and discounts, as well as other sources of patient support available for the medication._

 This involves two key aspects:

 * **Use case 1:** Enable the patient to find out how their medications will be covered by their insurance, including out of pocket costs and any coverage restrictions or requirements that might apply
-* **Use case 2:** Help the patient discover discount pricing available for the medication.
+* **Use case 2:** Help the patient discover discount pricing _or other related information_ available for the medication.

+_Retrieving insurance member-specific information requires that the full RTPBC request which contains individually-identifiable information such as patient demographics and insurance details which enable the insurer to locate the specific member coverage on which to base its response._

+_However, when requesting non-patient-specific information such as cash pricing, the Non-PHI RTPBC request may be used._

   <br/>

 ### Usage context